IPCC-AR7-WG1/.github/profile/README.md

 - One repository per figure

-- Each repository must follow the standardized structure provided in the repository template for final data and figures. <https://github.com/IPCC-AR7-WG1/ar7-wg1-fgd-ch99-fig_template>
+- All repositories for final data and figures must be created from the official repository template at: <https://github.com/IPCC-AR7-WG1/ar7-wg1-fgd-ch99-fig_template>

-All repositories in this organization must follow the naming conventions in [Name your repository](#name-your-repository).

 ## Name your repository